Holo-Host/happ-template/README.md

 Otherwise, for multi-user installs, config file is in `/etc/nix/nix.conf` and changing it requires root access.

-#### Use Makefile's `nix-...` Targets

-The Makefile will run a `nix-shell` with the appropriate binary caches configured on your behalf, by executing the Makefile target prefixed by `nix-`.
-For example, use `make nix-test` to run the Rust and Javascript Scenario tests (and the required DNA build) with the binary caches configured.

 ### Scenario Testing

 Create the Holochain scenario tests in the `test/` directory.
 These can be manually executed using